AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 >[!NOTE]
 >
 >The example schema shown in this section uses its `identityMap` field as its primary identity.
-If you wish to set another field as a primary identity, ensure that you are not using any field that are restricted from use by TCF 2.0, such as `email`.
+If you wish to set another field as a primary identity, ensure that you are using an indirect identifier like a cookie ID, and not a directly identifiable field that is prohibited from use in interest-based advertising, such as an email address.
 Consult your legal council if you are unsure which fields are restricted.
 >
 >Steps on how to set a primary identity field for a schema can be found in the [schema creation tutorial](../../../xdm/tutorials/create-schema-ui.md#identity-field).
-If you require further guidance on how to configure a primary identity, review the [!DNL Identity Service] documentation.
-In particular, the overview on [identity namespaces](../../../identity-service/namespaces.md) provides important information on different accepted identity types.

 To enable the schema for [!DNL Profile], click the schema's name in the left-hand rail to open the *[!UICONTROL Schema properties]* dialog in the right-hand rail.
 From here, click the **[!UICONTROL Profile]** toggle button.